Diversity and Inclusion

 Unsustainable Policy drives economic stall in any nation.
 Before COVID, Canada’s growth was forecast at just .1% despite its vast undeveloped resource potential.
 China is smaller in area, yet its growth is planned at 39%.

-Fertility Rates in the U.S. are 1.8 and dropping (sustainable fertility is 2.2) – and in Canada, where diversity policies are in law now, fertility is at a suicidal and plummeting 1.5.
-China after 30-years of 1-child family policy is 1.4.
+Fertility Rates in the U.S. are 1.8 – and dropping, while sustainable fertility rates are 2.3.
+In Canada, where Diversity policies are law now, fertility is at a suicidal and plummeting 1.45.
+China, after 30-years of 1-child family policy, is at 1.4 as well.

-There are thirty significant social problems raised by “Female Equity” policy in research – see https://csq1.org/forums/topic/the-gender-inequality-problem-in-canada/
+There are thirty significant social problems created by “Female Equity” policy in research – see https://csq1.org/forums/topic/the-gender-inequality-problem-in-canada/

 New Zealand was the first nation to permit the female vote and Iceland was the first to elect a female President.
 Iceland has since had to implement laws to cap female employment at 60% – in offices.
 Why?
 Because, perhaps not surprisingly, people hire themselves; men were being denied access to incomes so laws had to be installed to prevent this.
 Also, females won’t tend to keep a non-contributing husband and second family in many cultures, where a male will consider it his responsibility as the Head of a Household to support his wife’s family.